code-monet/sim-gamer-kit/docs/game_guides/index.md

 ### Burnout Paradise

 Also applies to the Remastered and Ultimate Box versions.
-This Criterion game has some of the same issues from other Criterion racing games from this time:
+This Criterion game has a common issue with other Criterion racing games from this time that requires forced wheel detection.

 1. Hardware Effects Usage: Medium
 2. Indirect Input: Forced wheel detection

 ### Bus Simulator 21

-A curious driving that uses Unreal Engine, which may be to blame for compatibility issues with FFB wheels:
+A driving game that curiously uses Unreal Engine, which may be to blame for compatibility issues with FFB wheels:

 1. Indirect Input: Forced wheel detection